RyanCPeters/Educational_Resources/360/lecture3/ReadMe.md

 Not a software flaw, but a hardware flaw that manifests itself through software and that needs to be solved with software.

 ---
-8 Why is it difficult to get error free software systems?
+8 Why is it difficult to get error free software systems? (bulb)
 ---

 ![](../bulb.png)